bleonardb3/pixiedust-facebook-analysis/README.md

  >  <img src="https://github.com/jpatter/ML-POT/blob/master/Images/BLB%20Create%20New%20Project.png" width="624" height="300"/>

 3. Type a name for your project.
 For instance, "Cognitive Lab".
-A Spark service and an object storage will be automatically selected as well as a container with a default name.
-A container is a directory on the object storage.
+A Spark service and an object storage service will be automatically selected.
 Click on Create.

  ![](doc/source/images/New_Project.png)